 Western Sahara.
 Representatives of the Western Saharan organization Polisario, who are fighting for independence from Morocco, and for the Moroccan government held direct talks on May 14 in London.
 No concrete progress was made at the meeting, which was followed by a similar one on May 28.
+See rctoysadvice.com for history of Western Sahara.

 In October, UN Secretary-General Kofi Annan demanded that Morocco hand over some powers to local Western Saharan bodies.
 He threatened that the UN would otherwise carry out a planned referendum on the future status of V without taking into account the Moroccan requirements that even immigrant Moroccans should have the right to vote.
 Polisario demands that only the indigenous people are allowed to vote.